lgreski/datasciencectacontent/markdown/rprog-References.md

 <tr><td><a href="https://www.amazon.com/Testing-Code-Chapman-Hall-CRC-ebook/dp/B01N6Y5GAJ/ref=sr_1_1?s=digital-text&ie=UTF8&qid=1489888218&sr=1-1&keywords=testing+r+code"> Testing R Code</a></td><td>Written by Richard Cotton, this book helps people write R code that is testable, so one can have confidence that it works when used to conduct analyses, or is included in a production software application.
 </td></tr>
-<tr><td><a href="https://leanpub.com/msdr">Mastering Software Development in R</a> </td><td>Written by Roger Peng, Sean Kross, and Brooke Anderson, this book covers programming techniques used to build data science tools in R. It is also the companion book to the <a href="https://www.coursera.org/specializations/r"> Mastering Software Development in R Specialization</a>  on Coursera. </td></tr>
+<tr><td><a href="https://bit.ly/3dXQ9G4">Statistical Inference via Data Science: a modern dive into R and the tidyverse</a> </td><td>Written by Chester Ismay and Albert Kim, this book provides an introduction to statistical inference using RStudio and R packages that are current as of 2019, focusing on the tidyverse group of R packages.
+The first few chapters, in addition to introducing R and RStudio, cover topics that are relevant to the <em>Getting & Cleaning Data</em> course in the JHU data science specialization.
+Chapters 5 through 10 are relevant for the regression and machine learning courses in the JHU specialization. </td></tr>

 </table>

 In addition to the references above, the Frank's World website has a list of [60 free data science books](http://bit.ly/2bFDN6s).
 Hat tip to Geoff Snowman from the August *R Programming* course on coursera.org for making me aware of this resource.

-*last updated: 4 April 2020*
+*last updated: 5 April 2020*